John Lukacs: Life and career

-During the Second World War, when German troops occupied Hungary in 1944, Lukacs was forced to serve in a Hungarian labour battalion for Jews.
+During the Second World War, when German troops occupied Hungary (Operation Margarethe) in 1944, Lukacs was forced to serve in a Hungarian labour battalion for Jews.
 By the end of 1944, he had deserted from the battalion and was hiding in a cellar until the end of the war, evading deportation to death camps and surviving the siege of Budapest.
 According to his son, Lukacs never saw his parents again.
 After the war, Lukacs worked as the Secretary of the Hungarian-American Society.
 In 1946, he received his doctorate from the University of Budapest.

-On 22 July 1946, as it was becoming clear that Hungary would become a Communist state, he fled to the United States.
+On 22 July 1946, as it was becoming clear that Hungary would become a Communist state, Lukacs fled to the United States.
 He found employment as a part-time assistant lecturer at Columbia University in New York City.
 He then relocated to Philadelphia, where in 1947 he began work as a history professor at Chestnut Hill College, a women's college at the time.

-He was a professor of history at Chestnut Hill College until 1994 and chaired the history department from 1947 to 1974.
-He served as a visiting professor at Johns Hopkins University, Columbia University, Princeton University, La Salle University, Regent College in British Columbia and the University of Budapest and Hanover College.

-He was a president of the American Catholic Historical Association and member of both the Royal Historical Society and the American Philosophical Society.
+Lukacs was a professor of history there until 1994 and chaired the history department from 1947 to 1974.
+He served as a visiting professor at Johns Hopkins University, Columbia University, Princeton University, La Salle University, Regent College in British Columbia, the University of Budapest, and Hanover College.
+He was a president of the American Catholic Historical Association and a member of both the Royal Historical Society and the American Philosophical Society.

 Views

-Being a proponent of a liberal democracy and an anti-Communist, Lukacs nevertheless wrote in the early 1950s several articles in Commonweal criticizing the approach taken by Senator Joseph McCarthy, whom he described as a vulgar demagogue.
+Being an ardent anti-communist, Lukacs nevertheless wrote in the early 1950s several articles in Commonweal criticizing the approach taken by Senator Joseph McCarthy, whom he described as a vulgar demagogue.
 Lukacs saw populism as the primary threat to modern civilization.
 By his own description, he considered himself a reactionary.
-He identified populism as the essence of both Nazism and Communism, denying the existence of generic fascism and asserted that the differences between the political regimes of Nazi Germany and Fascist Italy were greater than their similarities.
+He identified populism as the essence of both Nazism and communism, denying the existence of generic fascism and asserted that the differences between the political regimes of Nazi Germany and Fascist Italy were greater than their similarities.

 A major theme in Lukacs's writing is his agreement with the French historian Alexis de Tocqueville that aristocratic elites have been replaced by democratic elites, which obtain power via an appeal to the masses.
 In his 2002 book, At the End of an Age, Lukacs argued that the modern/bourgeois age, which began around the time of the Renaissance, is coming to an end.
 The rise of populism and the decline of elitism is the theme of his experimental work, A Thread of Years (1998), a series of vignettes set in each year of the 20th century from 1900 to 1998, tracing the abandonment of gentlemanly conduct and the rise of vulgarity in American culture.
 Lukacs defends traditional Western civilization against what he sees as the leveling and debasing effects of mass culture.